ndevenish/Blender_ioEDM/EDM_Specification.md

 ## `model::RootNode`

-The `RootNode` object holds information about all of the transformation nodes and materials used in the model file.
+The `RootNode` object holds information about all of the materials in the scene, and a chunk of vector data that is not well understood.

     model::RootNode :=
       string            name;
       uint              version;      # Asssumed
       model::PropertiesSet properties;
       uchar             unknownA;     # Either 0, 1 or 2
-      osg::Vec3d        unknownB[4];
+      osg::Vec3d        unknownB[6];
-      uchar             unknownC[48];
       list<Material>    materials;
-      uint              unknownD[2];
+      uint              unknownC[2];
-      list<named_type>  nodes;

-After the name ("Scene Root") and unknown single integer, that we shall assume is class version; comes a properties set - whose only observed contents at time of writing is `{"__VERSION__": 2}` - a value which appears to be important when writing (it changes the layout of the unknown areas of the class?)
+The object begins like all other `Node`-derived objects, with the name, class version and properties dictionary.
+Although the properties are often empty for `Node`-derived objects, in the `RootNode` this always has the contents `{"__VERSION__": 2}` - a value which appears to be important when writing (it changes the layout of the unknown areas of the class?)

-After this is a relatively large section of unknown data, `unknownA/B/C`; The grouping of the data appears to be known - but the purpose of the values are not known.
-The data inside `unknownC` does not appear to be in a 'sensible' range to make them obviously integers or floats.
+After this is a relatively large section of unknown data, `unknownA/B`; They clearly represent a `char` and array of vectors, but the meaning of these remain unclear.

-After the list of materials, which are of a predictable type, there is a small unknown block - that seems to always consist of a single `uint = 0`, followed by another number.
-After this the list of nodes appears to be parent transforms for renderable objects - and includes  animation data.
-Types that appear in this list:
+The list of materials contains the bulk of the contents of the class - in an easy-to-read list format.
+After these, there is a small unknown block - that seems to always consist of a single `uint = 0`, followed by another number.

-- `model::Node`
-- `model::TransformNode`
-- `model::Bone`
-- `model::LodNode`
-- `model::BillboardNode`
-- `model::ArgAnimationNode`
-- `model::ArgScaleNode`
-- `model::ArgRotationNode`
-- `model::ArgPositionNode`
-- `model::ArgAnimatedBone`
-- `model::ArgVisibilityNode`

 ## `Material`